patrickallaert/MySQL-Proxy-scripts-for-devs/README.md

 green.
 When a query returns no rows nor affect records, "<NONE>" is displayed using red in reverse video.

+### debug-blind.lua

+Same as debug.lua, but without shell colors.

 [mysql-proxy]: http://forge.mysql.com/wiki/MySQL_Proxy